cristianordonez/the-diabetes-calculator/README.md

 GRANT rds_superuser TO root;
 ```

--Data is retrieved from the USDA FoodData and includes branded foods, SR legacy foods and foundation foods.
+-All data was retrieved from CSV files provided by USDA and imported into RDS PostgreSQL database.

 -  Note that branded foods use the nutrient_nbr field in the nutrient table as a foreign key for nutrition, while other data types use the nutrient id